Rolex Watches Review & FAQ

 That entirely depends on how you measure the value in a watch.
-If all you need to do is tell accurate time, you can technically do that more effectively with a $10 battery powered watch.
+If all you need to do is tell accurate time, you can technically do that more effectively with a $10 battery-powered watch.
 Accurate watches are one of the rare exceptions where you don't necessarily get what you pay for.
 With mechanical watches, Rolex is arguably the most accurate there is.
 They truly go above and beyond when it comes to precision.

-However, if you're looking for an excellent tool watch such as diver's watch, yes.
+However, if you're looking for excellent tool watch such as a diver's watch, yes.
 Very few diving watches can compare with the best Rolex has to offer.
 If you're looking to wear an impressive watch yes a Rolex has excellent value.
 If you are looking for a watch that you can give away one day as a family heirloom, Rolex might be just the brand for you.

 18. Do Rolex Watches Hold Their Value?

 Yes.
 On average they hold their value better than any other brand.

 19. Which Rolex Watches Hold Their Value the Best?

 Generally, the sports models such as the Rolex Submariner, Daytona, Deepsea, Explorer, GMT Master II, and Yachtmaster have the best resale value and it is possible that this is because the demand for these models is greater than most of the many other more classic Rolex models.

 However, most Rolex watches will on average retain a higher percentage of its original purchase value at the time of sale when compare to watches from other brands.

 Are Rolex watches a good investment?
 Some models will sell for even more than their original purchase value.
 Though this is not common, it does happen from time to time.